ETCLabs/sACN/docs/pages/using_source.md

 ## Changing Preview Flag, Universe Priority, or Source Name

-The preview flag, universe priority, and/or source name can be changed at any time using the appropriate Change function, followed by a call to Set Dirty to transmit the changes to the network.
+The preview flag, universe priority, and/or source name can be changed at any time using the appropriate Change function, followed by a call to Update Values to transmit the changes to the network.

 <!-- CODE_BLOCK_START -->
 ```c